TimStipa/ipc-test/README.md

 It includes source code for example producer/consumers of Unix domain sockets, as well as dockerfiles for producing container images.

+Example kubernetes configuration files have been added to simplify testing.

 ## Examples
 Example clients are controlled in their respective directories:
 * c: Example of producer/consumer communications using mq.